puppetlabs/puppetlabs-apache/README.md

 Provides the
 [DocumentRoot](http://httpd.apache.org/docs/current/mod/core.html#documentroot)
 directive, which identifies the directory Apache serves files from.
+Can be 'undef' if your additional_includes contain the DocumentRoot.
 Required.

 #####`docroot_group`